sillycowvalley/Hopper/Source/Projects/FORTH/readme.md

 ## Conclusion

-This document provides a comprehensive reference and user guide for the GTPFORTH interpreter.
-With this guide, you should be able to effectively use GTPFORTH for various stack operations, arithmetic operations, logical operations, memory operations, and input/output operations.
+This document provides a comprehensive reference and user guide for the HopperFORTH interpreter.
+With this guide, you should be able to effectively use HopperFORTH for various stack operations, arithmetic operations, logical operations, memory operations, and input/output operations.
 Happy coding!